 An outdoor bar doesn’t just have to be for drinks!

 You could also create a beautiful gathering spot for alfresco outdoor dining as well.

 You can install an outdoor kitchen and bar!

 Or, maybe you want your bar section to be totally separate.

 In this case, a galley layout might be preferable.
 You have a separate bar and grill island facing each other.

 The bar section could be plain, just for eating and drinking… And your outdoor kitchen can be decked out with everything you need to cook and create drinks.

 This is a good idea for small backyard spaces because you can split them up and position them wherever fits best.

-We’ve talked about some pretty dramatic outdoor bar aesthetics… And some very traditional ones.
+We’ve talked about some pretty dramatic outdoor bar ideas and aesthetics… And some very traditional ones.